What are the wine regions of the UK?

 The West Country: Resilience and Character

-- Devon: Sharpham Vineyard focuses on still and sparkling wines that reflect Devon’s cool, coastal climate.
+- Devon: At Sharpham Vineyard, you’ll find both still and sparkling wines shaped by Devon’s cool, coastal climate.

-- Somerset: Although more known for cider, Somerset vineyards are gaining recognition for their innovation and diverse styles.
+- Somerset: Known more for cider, but don’t overlook its wines —Somerset vineyards are starting to get noticed for their innovation and mix of styles.

 Yorkshire and the North: Expanding Horizons

-Climate change is pushing vineyards further north, with Yorkshire leading the charge.
+Climate change is slowly pushing vineyards further north, and Yorkshire is leading the way.

 Wales and the Midlands: Quiet Contenders

-Though smaller in scale, vineyards in the Midlands are experimenting with cold-hardy varieties and hybrid grapes, to counter the region’s unique conditions.
+Though smaller in scale, vineyards in the Midlands are experimenting with cold-hardy varieties and hybrid grapes, to handle the region’s unique (difficult?) conditions.

 Scotland: A Small but Determined Wine Scene